 Retail Price - Best Sale Price = Maximum Discount

-The table on the right shows potential discounts on a particular $30 game.
+The table below shows potential discounts on a particular $20 game.
 Each game will be different.

 How do I know if my game is priced well enough to be part of a crowd sale?